 - Add the remaining ingredients.
 Stick with the lowest amount of honey.
 You can always add more and adjust later.

 - Slow cook the applesauce on LOW for 6 hours or HIGH for 3 to 4 hours.
+(No need to simmer on the stove in a large pot here.)
 Your house is going to smell like a fall fairytale.

 - Stir the applesauce a few times while it cooks.
 This will help you keep an eye on the texture.
-The apples (including their skin) will break down and turn into applesauce.
+The apples (including their skin) will break down and turn into applesauce (you won’t even need to mash them with a potato masher).
 It’s a little piece of fall magic.

 The Best Apples for Homemade Applesauce